LifeGains/best_restaurants_finder_google_maps_api/README.md

 # Jira To Do Nexts / Blockers

+- Change filter to apply before outputting results so you get 60 filtered results, as opposed to 60 total results and then filter it down to meet the criteria.
+- Redo Gmaps extract from places() function
 - Create master "score" that is some weighted combination of `n_rating` * `n_reviews`.
 Find some way to translate 4.1, 4.5, 4.7 into S, A, B, C, D, F tier.
     - Based on market research, seems like theres an exponential decay for n reviews.
     - For example, 1000 reviews = 3000 reviews.
 However, 500 reviews > 100 reviews.